 Equivalent static wind loads have the advantage of being in a format that structural engineers are used to work with.
 Furthermore, equivalent static wind loads can be easily combined with other loads such as dead load, snow load etc. by applying load combinations outlined in building codes such as EN 1990 or ASCE 7.

-To suppress self-induced oscillations which may seriously damage the structure, stowing at tilt angles above 30deg is a possible solution.
+To suppress self-excited oscillations which may seriously damage the structure, stowing at tilt angles at or above 30deg is a possible solution.
 Torsional stability depends on wind speed, natural frequency, torsional stiffness and damping ratio.
-Any combination of these parameters can be modelled by simplified two-dimensional Computational Fluid Dynamics (CFD) simulations neglecting any three-dimensional helical deformation of the torsional mode.
+It is expected that the most significant effects due to self-excited forces will occur from winds within +30° normal to the array.

-Another way to eliminate the torsional instability, when stowing for survival would be to lock the torque tube position.
+Another way to eliminate the torsional instability when stowing for survival would be to lock the torque tube position at several positions along the row.
 This could be realized by using a rotational stop (torsional safety valve, torsional relief system) or by undertaking other counteracting measures.